metahkg/rlp-proxy-rewrite/README.md

 ## Compatibility

 - `/v2` is highly compatible with the original `rlp-proxy`, however it DOES NOT give an error code when the site is not found / the site gives out any errors, simply returns `{ metadata: null }`
-- the querystring `url` should be UTF-8 encoded, or some urls may not be supported
 - this proxy does not support v1, `/` is an alias of `/v2`

 ## Other information

 - rate limit: 100 requests per 30 seconds
-- *Warning*: slower since it uses puppeteer
+- _Warning_: slower since it uses puppeteer
 - manifest support not yet available, as [metascraper-manifest](https://www.npmjs.com/package/metascraper-manifest) does not have types.

-## Requirements

-- mongodb
+- the querystring `url` should be UTF-8 encoded, or some urls may not be supported

 ## Deployment